eimcharles/JavaDataStructuresRefresh/README.md

 ### Java Data Structures and Algorithms refresher

-#### This repository serves as a refresh on core Java data structures and algorithms, it also ontains practice problems for manipulating data structures and algorithms.
+#### This repository serves as a refresh on core Java data structures and algorithms, it contains practice problems for manipulating data structures and algorithms.